qazi9amaan/next-js-blog/README.md

 # Next Js blog

 Next.js is an open-source development framework built on top of Node.js enabling React based web applications functionalities such as server-side rendering and generating static websites.
-This is a blog app where user can post a blog.
+This is a blog app where user can post an article with image url, the data will be stored in mongo database, and your fetch data using the `staticProps` and `serverSideRendering` for better ui experiences and seo optimization.

 ## Technology used
 1. Next Js